Sen. Loeffler makes a guarded debut at King event

 "People and politicians of every stripe, falling all over themselves to pay tribute, to offer platitudes, to give lip service to Dr. King," Warnock said from the pulpit.
 "But if today, you would stand in this holy place where Dr King stood, make sure you come tomorrow will find you standing where Dr. King stood" on issues.

-Asked how comfortable she was hearing jabs from progressive-leaning speakers, Loeffler said "I thought it was a beautiful day to honor Dr. Martin Luther King.
+When asked how comfortable she was hearing jabs from progressive-leaning speakers, Loeffler said "I thought it was a beautiful day to honor Dr. Martin Luther King.
 It was an important day.
-And there were a lot of people (in attendance) who inspired all of us," Loeffler told 11Alive News.
+And there were a lot of people (in attendance) who inspired all of us," Loeffler said.

 She added she would love to come back for the service in the coming years.